ISISComputingGroup/ibex_developers_manual/backend_system/Building-and-installing-genie_python.md

 0. If you haven't installed genie_python as part of Python on your system yet, read the [getting started guide](First-time-installing-and-building-(Windows))
 1. If you don't have a development version of genie_python already, clone the repo e.g. navigate to `C:\Instrument\Dev` and run command `git clone https://github.com/ISISComputingGroup/genie_python.git`
 2. Make the desired modifications to genie_python
-3. Create a backup of your existing `C:\Instrument\Apps\Python\Lib\site-packages\genie_python` directory
-4. Copy the new source files to `C:\Instrument\Apps\Python\Lib\site-packages\genie_python`
+3. Run   build_python.bat - this will install a new version to c:\Instrument\Apps\Python-Build
-5. Call the new functionality from your existing Python distribution
+4. Call the new functionality by running c:\Instrument\Apps\Python-Build\genie_python.bat
-6. Don't forget to restore the original distribution!

 ### Building